-Horace Waymon Bivins, buffalo soldier, was born on May 8, 1862 in Accomack County, Virginia.
+Horace Waymon Bivins, a Buffalo Soldier, was born on May 8, 1862, in Accomack County, Virginia.
 His father Severn S. Bivins and his mother Elizabeth Bivins were free black farmers on Virginia’s Eastern Shore.
-His parents taught Bivins to farm and at the age of 15 he was in charge of an 8-horse farm near Keller Station, Virginia.
+His parents taught Bivins to farm, and at the age of fifteen, he was in charge of an eight-horse farm near Keller Station, Virginia.

-Bivins, however, yearned for a life away from farming and at 17 he entered Hampton Institute in Virginia where he was first introduced to military training.
-In 1887 Bivins joined the U.S. Army as a private.
+Bivins, however, yearned for a life away from farming, and at seventeen, he entered Hampton Institute in Virginia, where he was first introduced to military training.
+In 1887, Bivins joined the U.S. Army as a private.
 He was ordered to Jefferson Barracks, Missouri and assigned to Troop E, 10th U.S. Cavalry.
 Bivins was eventually stationed with the regiment at Fort Grant in Arizona Territory.
-There he took part in the campaign against Geronimo during the final days of the Apache wars in the Southwest.
+There he took part in the campaign against Geronimo during the final days of the Apache Wars in the Southwest.
 An expert marksman, Bivins won eight medals and badges given by the War Department in shooting competitions between 1892 and 1894

-In 1898, Corporal Bivins, now a gunner, went to war in Cuba with the 10th Cavalry.
-During the Battle of Santiago on July 1, 1898, Bivins operated a three man Hotchkiss mountain gun alone and suffered a head wound as his fellow soldiers were pinned down under fire.
-Commended for his bravery, Bivins soon became a hero of the Spanish American War as his actions were described in both military and civilian newspapers.
-In 1899, he wrote of his Cuban experiences which appeared in the book Under the Fire with Tenth Cavalry, one of the earliest and most popular of the Spanish American War accounts written by participating soldiers.
+During the Spanish-American War, Corporal Bivins served as a gunner with the 10th Calvary in Cuba.
+During the Battle of Santiago on July 1, 1898, Bivins operated a three-man Hotchkiss mountain gun alone and suffered a head wound as his fellow soldiers were pinned down under fire.
+Commended for his bravery, Bivins became a hero of the war as his actions were described in both military and civilian newspapers.
+In 1899, he wrote of his Cuban experiences which appeared in the book Under the Fire with Tenth Cavalry, one of the earliest and most popular Spanish-American War accounts written by participating soldiers.